xluciadh/bio-volumentations/docs/source/examples.rst

 Importing
 *********
-You can import the `Bio-Volumentations` library to your project using:
+You can import the `Bio-Volumentations` library into your project using:

 .. code-block:: python